fullstackbrewing/fullstack-blog/source/_posts/The-Quest-For-Quad.md

 #### Water

 For all of my beers, I start with Reverse Osmosis water from the local grocery store as my base.
-Where I live the water is pretty hard and I have just grown accustomed to building a profile from scratch.
+Where I live the water is pretty hard and I have become accustomed to building a profile from scratch.
 This is no admittance that I understand water chemistry, but that I put a lot of faith in what Brewfather/Beersmith has told me over the years!

 - Mash - Calcium Chloride (CaCl2) (6.5g)
 - Mash - Epsom Salt (MgSO4) (3.2g)